-Philipp Goldbach has taught as Assistant Professor for Photography at the Academy of Media Arts Cologne (2008–2009) and as Docent for Film and Photographic Studies at the Leiden University Centre for the Arts in Society (LUCAS) of Leiden University (2017–2019).
+Philipp Goldbach has taught as Assistant Professor for Photography at the Academy of Media Arts Cologne (2008–2009), as Docent for Film and Photographic Studies at the Leiden University Centre for the Arts in Society (LUCAS) of Leiden University (2017–2019) and as Visiting Professor for Photography at the University of Applied Arts Vienna (2022).
 He was a member of the curatorial team at Simultanhalle Cologne and is part of the artist group darktaxa-project.

 e-mail: info [at] pgoldbach.de